project-repo/cagebreak/man/cagebreak.1.md

 Configuration of this behaviour is specified in the **\$XDG_CONFIG_PATH/cagebreak/config** file (See **cagebreak-config(5)**).

-Scripting support is provided through the inter process communication socket **\$CAGEBREAK_SOCKET**.
+Scripting support is provided through the IPC socket specified in the environment variable **\$CAGEBREAK_SOCKET**.
+The syntax accepted through this socket is identical to that of the configuration file (see **cagebreak-config(5)**).
-Errors are displayed in the top right corner of the screen.
+Errors which occur during interaction over IPC channel are displayed in a message box at the top right of the screen.

 # OPTIONS